victorwokili/Troubleshooting/Kubernetes/Access_and_Configure_MinIO_UI_via_SSH_Tunneling.md

 ```

-or you can SSSH tunnel from your terminal ass
+or you can SSSH tunnel from your terminal as
 ```bash
 ssh vic-vm1 -L 9001:127.0.0.1:9001
 ```